spotify/klio/README.rst

    :alt: Latest version of klio-core on PyPI

-.. defining roles used here so that github ignores them when rendering the README.
+.. defining roles used here so that github & PyPI project page ignores them when rendering the README.

+.. start-long-desc

 .. role:: violetemph